SK53/indicia-docs/site-building/building-your-website.rst

 Starting from scratch
 =====================

-If you are starting from scratch you might like to consider using **Instant Indicia** as a tool to build your website, which is based on the **Drupal** content management system.
-Like Indicia Drupal is free, open source and based on the PHP programming language.
-Instant Indicia provides an integrated environment for setting up online recording websites, by packaging everything you are likely to need for a biodiversity website into a single installation.
-Alternatively if you already have a Drupal website there is good integration between Drupal and Indicia which can be enabled simply by installing some modules, plus there are a number of other sites using this combination of technology so you won't be on your own.
+If you are starting from scratch you might like to consider using the `Drupal <http://www.drupal.org>`_ content management system to build your website.
+Like Indicia, Drupal is free, open source and based on the PHP programming language.
+Drupal provides a very capable environment for setting up online recording websites and integrates with Indicia through the installation of modules that have been created for this purpose.
+Moreover, there are a number of other sites using this combination of technology so you won't be on your own.
 Drupal not only provides a system for building and publishing the content of the website, but it can be extended with a choice of many thousands